MAURIZIO DE ANGELIS / SCIENCE PHOTO LIBRARY MAURIZIO DE ANGELIS / SCIENCE PHOTO LIBRARY

 Fertilised egg cell dividing.
-Computer illustration of a fertilised human ovum (egg cell) that has divided into two cells (blastomeres) within the zona pellucida (outer layer).
+Computer illustration of a fertilised human ovum (egg cell) that has divided into two cells (blastomeres).
 After fertilisation the nuclei of the sperm cell and the ovum fuse to form a zygote.
 The zygote then undergoes repeated mitosis (cell division).
 Cell division occurs approximately every twenty hours, to form a cluster of cells known as a morula, which continues to divide to form a blastocyst, and subsequently the embryo.

 Model release not required.
 Property release not required.